Indian Star Tortoises

-- Indian / Sri Lankan Star tortoises have a reputation for being difficult to keep in captivity.
+- Indian Star tortoises have a reputation for being difficult to keep in captivity.
 This especially applies to wild-caught (illegal) specimens.
-They may have already been sick when collected, or may have became sick during transportation due to cold conditions and exposure to other tortoises and reptiles.
+They may have already been sick when collected, or may have became sick during transportation due to stress, cold conditions, and exposure to other tortoises and reptiles.
 In addition, most wild tortoises carry heavy loads of parasites.

-- Indian / Sri Lankan Stars can be somewhat delicate and they tend to be sensitive to cold and long periods of high humidity in cold conditions.
+- Indian Stars can be somewhat delicate and they tend to be sensitive to cold and long periods of high humidity in cold conditions.
 They are prone to respiratory problems if kept too cold and damp.

-- Indian / Sri Lankan Stars are also susceptible to pathogens carried by other tortoise species.
+- Indian Stars are also susceptible to pathogens carried by other tortoise species.
 Always keep them separately from other types of tortoises.

 - Not the best choice as a first tortoise, but captive-bred Star tortoises can do quite well when provided with the correct environmental conditions and appropriate diet.